Barbara Cowell

 Barbara Babbage (nee Cowell) (born 1958) is a British former racing driver.

-She is one of the first female members of the British Racing Drivers' Club.
+Cowell is one of the first female members of the British Racing Drivers' Club.

 Career

 Mini-rod racing

-She started racing in Mini-rods at Long Eaton in 1973 and was British Champion in 1978.
+Cowell started racing in Mini-rods at Long Eaton in 1973 and was British Champion in 1978.
 She won the British, European and World Titles in 1981.

 Tin-tops

 Mini 7 Racing

 Cowell raced in the Mini 7 Championship from 1982 to 1984.

 Production Saloons

 Cowell drove a Gerry Marshall-prepared Fiat Strada in the Uniroyal Production Saloon Car Championship in 1985 and switched to a Vauxhall Astra for 1986.

-She won the Class D title in the 1987 Season, with six class wins, driving a Suzuki Swift.
+Cowell won the Class D title in the 1987 Season, with six class wins, driving a Suzuki Swift.

-For the 1988 Season, she switched to a Class B BMW M3.
+For the 1988 season, Cowell switched to a Class B BMW M3.
 She won her class at Castle Combe.

 MG Metro Turbo Challenge

 Cowell raced in the 1987 ESSO MG Metro Challenge.

-Her car (#18) was memorably used for a press release featuring future F1 World Champion Damon Hill.
+Cowell's car (#18) was memorably used for a press release featuring future F1 World Champion Damon Hill.